Configure Resource Groups

 The Storage Optimisation option is enabled by default.

-The 'Enable Fault Tolerance' option allows you to specify the Unit of fault tolerance required (Blade/Chassis/Rack) and the maximum number of Units allowed to be lost whilst still remaining fault tolerant.
+The 'Enable Fault Tolerance' option allows the specification of the Unit of fault tolerance required (Blade/Chassis/Rack) and the maximum number of Units allowed to be lost in order for the VMs and the user data to be recoverable.
+The option of Automated Failover, in the case of a failed Unit, is also available and the VMs start automatically.

 Step 2 - Select available datastores that will hold VM data